JULIELab/jcore-base/jcore-pmc-reader/README.md

 | paths                  | list of objects | Allows to specify a relative or absolute XPath like sequence of element names in the form `abstract/sec/title` and properties that should be applied to elements matching this path. |
 | type                   | string          | The UIMA type that should be used to annotate the text contents of the element |

 The `attribute` and `path` properties define criteria where the base properties are overwritten by the properties specified in association with the given attribute-value combination or path.
+Attributes are addressed by specifying `name` and `value` keys.
+The `name` is the name of the attribute to test and `value` is the value the attribute must have for the property override to take effect.
+Paths require the `path` key followed by a slash-separated sequence of element names that ends with the name of the XML element for which the rule should hold.
+The path does not need to start from the root, it should just be long enough to identify the element distinctively.

-For example, it is possible to include a certain element for document text but omit it if has a specific element as parent or some attribute value.
+For example, it is possible to include a certain element for document text but omit it if it has a specific element as parent or some attribute value.

 Here is an example taken directly from the `elementproperties.yml` file:
 ```yml